Paciente8159/infinitySlider/README.md

   - slideActiveClassName - `Type: string (default slide-active)` This is the class that will be added to a slide when it is active.
   - dotActiveClassName - `Type: string (default dot-active)` This is the class that will be added to a dot control when it is active.
 - Autoplay and transformations
+  - transitionTime - `Type: number (default 500)` This is the number of milliseconds for the transition effect.
+  - transitionEasing - `Type: string|function (default easeInOutCubic)` This is the easing function used for the transition.
+Read [transitionJS](https://github.com/Paciente8159/transitionJS) about easing functions.
   - autoplay - `Type: boolean (default false)` This enables or disables autoplay.
-  - autoplayTime - `Type: number (default 5)` This is the number of seconds between each slide transition.
+  - autoplayTime - `Type: number (default 5000)` This is the number of milliseconds between each slide transition.
   - transformationOffset - `Type: number (default 0)` This is an offset aplied to the slides position.
 A value a one represents 100% (one slide offset).
 0.5 represents 50% slide offset.
-  - transformationFunc - `Type: string (default translateX)` This is CSS transform effect to be applied.
+  - transformationFunc - `Type: string|function (default translateX)` This is CSS transform effect to be applied.
+A custom function can be defined.
+If a function is defined transformationMult and transformationUnits are ignored.
+This function will receive following arguments:
+    - `Type: object` the slide DOM element
+    - `Type: number` the slide position with the offset.
+This value is a fractional number relative to the slider.
+0 means in the middle/front of the slider frame. -1 is one slide before.
+0.5 is half slide after the frame. etc...
+This is the slide overall position relative to the slider frame.
+    - `Type: number Range(0-1)` render animation progress from the render function.
   - transformationMult - `Type: number (default 100)` This is the corresponding multiplier to be aplied.
 The transformation will be calculated from 0 to 1.
 This multiplier will be used in conjuntion with the transformationUnits options to calculate the effect variation.
 For example to make a full X translation with a transformationFunc with value translateX, a transformationMult of 100 and a transformationUnits of '%' should be used (100% is a full translation of a slide).
 For a rotate transform transformationFunc rotate, a transformationMult of 360 and a transformationUnits of 'deg' should be used (360deg is a full rotation of a slide).
   - transformationUnits - `Type: string (default %)` Chech the previous description.
 - Functionalities